4d/docs/website/translated_docs/es/ORDA/dsMapping.md

  $revenuesAttribute:=ds.Company["revenues"] //alternate way
 ```

 This code assigns to `$nameAttribute` and `$revenuesAttribute` references to the name and revenues attributes of the `Company` class.
 Esta sintaxis NO devuelve los valores mantenidos dentro del atributo, sino que devuelve referencias a los propios atributos.
-To handle values, you need to go through [Entities](#entity).
+Para manejar los valores, es necesario pasar por [Entidades](#entity).

 All eligible fields in a table are available as attributes of their parent [dataclass](#dataclass).
 For remote datastores accessed through `Open datastore` or [REST requests](REST/gettingStarted.md), the **Expose as REST resource** option must be selected at the 4D structure level for each field that you want to be exposed as a dataclass attribute.